 When you walk through the doors of Roswell Park, rest assured that you’ll find the care and support you need — before, during and after your cancer treatment.

 Patients who do not speak English or who would prefer to speak a language other than English have easy access to interpreters.
-Roswell Park contracts with AT&T’s Language Line, a phone service that provides professional interpretation by certified medical interpreters in more than 170 languages, 24 hours a day.
+Roswell Park contracts with the Language Line, a phone service that provides professional interpretation by certified medical interpreters in more than 170 languages, 24 hours a day.

-Non-English-speaking patients can access Language Line services by making arrangements through any member of their healthcare team or, if off-campus, by calling Roswell Park’s Cancer Information Program at 1-877-ASK-RPCI (1-877-275-7724), available Monday - Friday from 9 a.m. - 5:30 p.m.
+Non-English-speaking patients can access Language Line services by making arrangements through any member of their health care team or, if off-campus, by calling Roswell Park’s Cancer Information Program at 1-800-ROSWELL (1-800-767-9355), available seven days a week from 7 a.m. to 7 p.m.

 Our team of social workers and clinical psychologists work side by side with your medical team to provide individualized assistance and support to you and your family throughout the course of care.
 Services include:

 - Emotional support, including support groups and psychotherapy

 - Arrangement of lodging, transportation or language/interpreter needs

 - Linkage with financial assistance programs and other community resources

 - Assistance with advance care planning, palliative care and/or hospice referrals as needed